trzsz/trzsz/README.md

   ```

 #### Trouble shooting
-* If `tmux` is not running on the remote server, but on the local mac, or on a middle server.
+* If `tmux` is not running on the remote server, but on the local computer, or on a middle server.
   * Since `trzsz` can't find the `tmux` process on the server, have to use the `tmux -CC` control mode.
   * About how to use the `tmux -CC` control mode, please refer to [iTerm2 tmux Integration](https://trzsz.github.io/tmuxcc).

 * If an error occurs, and `trzsz` is hanging up.
-  * Press `command + option + shift + r` to stop [iTerm2 Coprocesses](https://iterm2.com/documentation-coprocesses.html).
   * Press `control + c` to stop `trz` or `tsz` process on the server.
+  * For iTerm2 users, press `command + option + shift + r` to stop [iTerm2 Coprocesses](https://iterm2.com/documentation-coprocesses.html).

 * If `trz -b` binary upload fails, and login to server using `telnet` or `docker exec`.
   * Try to escape all known control characters, e.g., `trz -eb`.

 * If `trz -b` binary upload fails, and the server is using `Python3 < 3.7`.
   * `Python3 < 3.7` supports base64 mode, just don't use `trz -b`, use `trz` instead.
-  * If you want to use `trz -b` binary upload, upgrade Python3 to above 3.7, or use Python2.
+  * If you want to use `trz -b` binary upload, upgrade Python3 to 3.7 or higher, or use Python2.

 * If `trz -b` or `tsz -b` binary transfer fails, and login to server using `expect`.
   * Try to `export LC_CTYPE=C` before the `expect` script. e.g.: